0xE37/tutorials/README.md

 - Tutorials must take a neutral stance and refrain from promoting projects.
 - Tutorials must be an original and NOT a work that was previously published.
 - You must be the rightful intellectual property owner (author) of your submission.
-- Tutorials can contain relevant external sources, only when referenced accordingly.
+- Tutorials can contain relevant external sources, but only when referenced accordingly.
 - Tutorials must have working code to support the tutorial.
 - Tutorials must be provided following the [guidelines in this repository](#tutorial-guidelines).